-Everybody needs an easy, go-to rolled sugar cookie recipe that works every time.
+Everybody needs an easy, rolled sugar cookie recipe that works every time.
 This one is mine and it hasn’t failed me yet.Jump to Recipe

 I was a painfully shy kid.
 So shy, in fact, my kindergarten teacher assigned my mom to have parties for me so that I could learn how to better interact with groups of my peers.

 Thus the tradition of the cookie baking party.
 Typically held around Christmas time, I would invite 3-4 of my friends over and we would bake and decorate these sugar cookies.
 My mom was a saint, making big batches of dough ahead of time and cleaning up the crazy mess of frosting and sprinkles afterward.
 But some of my best friend memories are from these cookie baking parties.

 Now that I’m an auntie, I like to have little sugar cookie baking parties with the kiddos in my life.
 And I’m still using the same sugar cookie recipe (modified just a bit by using real butter in place of the original margarine).
 These are also my go-to for making fancy cookies for parties with grown-ups as well.
 They taste great with a basic powdered sugar glaze or buttercream, or royal icing.
 It just depends on what your heard desires.
 They roll easily, bake up nice and flat, and if you chill the dough ahead of time, the spread is minimal.

 So go ahead, and have a cookie baking party of your own.
 I promise, the memories made are well worth the mess.

 - If possible, have enough rolling pins for all the kids.
 Or at least more than one rolling pin.
 I made this mistake with both sets of kids I had cookie baking parties with this year.
 The same goes for having multiple cookie sheets.